evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron/_index.md

 ## Performance

-The Audi Q4 Sportback 45 e-tron delivers a solid performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 545 Nm (402 lb-ft).
+The Audi Q4 Sportback 45 e-tron delivers a solid performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 560 Nm (413 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.7 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 82.0 kWh and a net usable capacity of 76.6 kWh, providing a 5.4 kWh buffer (6.6%) for battery protection.
 With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 541 to 466 km (336-290 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 579 to 516 km (360-321 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 14.2 kWh/100 km for the base model and 16.4 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 13.2 kWh/100 km for the base model and 14.8 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 175 kW.
 Charging from 0% to 100% takes approximately 62 minutes, while a more typical scenario from 10% to 80% takes 29 minutes with an average charging speed of 113 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 51%.
 This results in an effective charging speed, including time lost, of 113 kW, with each charging session taking about 20 minutes and 33 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24 kWh/100 km, the trip would take approximately 9 hours and 48 minutes.
-This journey would require five charging stops from 4% to 47%, with a total charging time of 89 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 9 hours and 43 minutes.
+This journey would require four charging stops from 2% to 53%, with a total charging time of 83 minutes.

 ### Onboard Charger